harrysolutions/univention-corporate-server/doc/architecture/concepts/permission.rst

    during installation.

-   Think of *Administrator* as the primary administrative account for the UCS domain.
+   Think of *Administrator* as the primary administrative account for the UCS **domain**.

 root
    The user account *root* is the superuser on the local UCS system and has the user ID of ``0``.
 It has all permissions and is equivalent to the *root* account known from other GNU Linux systems.

-   The *root* account is defined and the password set during installation of every UCS system.
+   The *root* account is defined and the password is set during installation of every UCS system.
 The account is only for the local UCS system.
-On other UCS systems administrators should of course define other passwords for the *root* account.
+On other UCS systems administrators should—of course—define different passwords for the *root* account.

-   Think of *root* as the primary administrative account for the local UCS system.
+   Think of *root* as the primary administrative account for the **local** UCS system.

 Domain users and admins
 -----------------------

-UCS has two default user groups in the domain that differ fundamentally: *Domain Users* and *Domain Admins*.
+To simplify the assignment of certain user permissions, UCS has two default user groups in the domain that differ fundamentally: *Domain Users* and *Domain Admins*.

 Domain Users
    UCS assigns every user to the user group *Domain Users* per default.
 The